 Bear in mind that college students often have to leave their family and live on university housing or college dorms, or rent an apartment.
 College cost does not point to academic expenses alone.

 The cost of college has killed many dreams.
-Student loans averaging $39,400 for 2017 college graduates.
-A degree costs at rates higher than inflation!
-National inflation is rising by 2.2% year on year and college degree rise by 4.4%.
+Student loans averaging $37,172 for 2022 college graduates.

 Of course, there are a lot of options available for the resourceful, determined college-bound student.
 Applying for scholarships is a welcome idea for those who are academically inclined.
 Also, there are other not-for-profit organizations that aim to assist students, particularly the deserving ones in the minority.
 Opportunities are given to deserving students in specific places, as in the case of Kalamazoo Promise in Michigan.